Family

 They launched a major search, and called out the crew,

-Who softly whispered, "Whose idea was that?
+Who asked each other, "Whose idea was that?

 "A submarine's no place for a cat!"